rust-lang/rfcs/text/0000-impl-enum.md

 }
 ```

 The vtable of this trait will contain a new entry for every variant of the enum type.
 In case of multiple enums as arguments, it will just generate even more entries.
-Using multiple dynamic enums for traits, that will be made into an object, should be avoided.
+Using multiple generic types for traits, that will be made into an object, should be avoided.

-It may be useful to define a trait, specialized for multiple different enums.
+It may be useful to define a trait, specialized for multiple different enums, to generate associated traits.
 This will look like this:

 ```rust
 trait Trait {